panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Terminology Used in this Document

-The terms Node and Element in this document have the meaning defined in {{PathProp}}.
+The terms Node and Element in this document have the meaning defined in {{I-D.irtf-panrg-path-properties}}.

 ## Methodology for Contributions {#TemplateContributions}